The forex trading week has come and gone.

 Last week’s global bond selloff, which was fueled by expectations that Trump’s fiscal policies would lead to faster U.S. growth and inflation, persisted this week.
 As a result, the yen’s weakness also persisted as speculation grew that climbing bond yields would finally force the BOJ to put its so-called “QQE With Yield Curve Control” framework into play.

-This framework basically allows the BOJ to expand the monetary based beyond the original target of ¥80 trillion per year, if it needs to.
+This framework basically allows the BOJ to expand the monetary-based beyond the original target of ¥80 trillion per year if it needs to.
 Moreover, the new framework allows the BOJ to purchase unlimited Japanese Government Bonds (JGBs) in order to keep the yield of JGBs at around 0%.
-You can read more about the BOJ’s new framework here.

 Anyhow, rising bond yields finally forced the BOJ to make its move on Thursday, when the BOJ announced that it was going to finally implement its new framework for the first time ever by carrying out two bond-buying operations.
 Interestingly enough, it was later reported that nobody wanted to sell to the BOJ.
 Still, the damage to the yen was already done.